 - Am I responsible for other fees?

-- What are the fees for Continuing and International Education courses?
+- What are the fees for Continuing Education courses?

 - Where can I get information on financial assistance?

 - What is the California State University's average support cost per full-time equivalent student?